amitjadhav-1996/Human-Resource-Management-System/README.md

-Employee Payroll Management System using MySQL
+Human Resource Management System using MySQL

 1)Overview:
           The Employee Payroll Management System is a database-driven project developed using MySQL to manage employee information, department details, and payroll transactions in a structured and efficient manner.
 This project simulates a real-world Human Resources (HR) and Payroll Management System used by organizations to maintain employee records, process salaries, and generate workforce analytics.